 We are back one more time with guest Don Carson, and one thing that impresses me about you is your eagerness to share the gospel on college campuses.
 Given the difficulty of communicating biblical truth to postmoderns, here’s my question: Is it possible to explain original sin to an audience of non-Christian college students without appealing to biblical evidence?
 How would you do it?
 Where would you begin?
 And do you sense this challenge yourself?

 The hardest thing to get across at a university campus today is the nature of sin, by far.
-If you start talking about the Trinity or the incarnation or the resurrection of Christ and you explain what you mean as best you can in the time you have, then the people who are biblically literate there will say, “Oh, is that what Christians believe?
-Wow.
-That is pretty weird.”
-But yes, they understand what you are saying and they are not going to push back on it particularly.
+If you start talking about the Trinity or the incarnation or the resurrection of Christ, and you explain what you mean as best you can in the time you have, then the people who are biblically illiterate there will say, “Oh, is that what Christians believe?
+Wow, that is pretty weird.”
+But yes, they understand what you are saying, and they are not going to push back on it particularly.
 The people who ask the hardest questions at those sorts of meetings are not the non-Christians — they don’t know enough to ask the tough questions — but the Christians who show up and then try to use that forum to get their theological questions answered, which is not the best forum.

 Sin as Idolatry

 But if you start talking about sin and evil then you get immediate pushback.
 To my mind, one of the best ways of tackling that is to begin with idolatry.
 Idolatry involves betrayal.
 It involves the “de-godding” of God.
 Begin with the Bible’s storyline that God made us.
 And because he made us, therefore we owe him.
 And to think that we don’t owe him is already betrayal.
 He knows what is best for us.
 We want sin portrayed, first of all, as an insult to God, as the de-godding of God, as the erection of other gods as a form of selfishness.